I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 return counts.most_common(1)[0][0]

-When each model returns a different natural language response, all strings remain unique even after normalization.
-Since Counter respects insertion order for ties, the response from the first model (Local Nemotron, at Slot 1 in the pool YAML) always becomes the majority.
-Only models whose response matches Local's are judged as "correct," and everything else gets 0%.
+When each model returns different natural language responses, all strings remain unique even after normalization.
+Counter respects insertion order for ties, so the first model to appear (Local Nemotron at Slot 1 in the pool YAML) always becomes the majority.
+Only models whose responses match Local's response are judged as "correct," and everything else is 0%.

-The re-collect command is as follows (with the judge parallelization patch applied, max_workers=5, targeting the upper limit that doesn't hit OpenRouter's rate limit).
+The re-collect command is as follows (with the judge parallelization patch applied, max_workers=5, targeting the upper limit that avoids hitting OpenRouter's rate limit).

 model-router collect \